codefresh-io/cap-docs.codefresh.io/_docs/deployment/app-dashboard.md

 %}

 ##### Search resources
-Quickly find a resource by typing the resource name in the search field, and pressing Enter to navigate to the next result.
+Quickly find a resource by typing the resource name in the search field.
 Search results have a different border for identification.
+Press Enter to navigate to the next result.

 {% include
 image.html